Nursing (543)

 543-108 - Intro to Clinical Care Management

-This clinical experience applies nursing concepts and therapeutic nursing interventions to groups of clients across the lifespan.
-It also provides an introduction to leadership, management and team building.
-(Prerequisites: Completion of or concurrent enrollment in 543-105 Nursing Health Alterations; 543-106 Nursing Health Promotion.
+This clinical experience applies nursing concepts and therapeutic nursing interventions to groups of patients across the lifespan.
+It also provides an introduction to leadership, management, and team building (Prerequisites: Completion of or concurrent enrollment in 543-105 Nursing Health Alterations; 543-106 Nursing Health Promotion.
 Health requirements; criminal background check; CPR)

 2 Credit hours